What to do when your child works on TV, Stage or Film?

 If you are ever with an agent who does not licence, please think twice?

-Although it is not my favourite task it is for the total protection of the child.
+Although it is not my favorite task it is for the total protection of the child.